Corporate plan 2023 / 2028 (2025 / 26 refresh)

 Investment in our communities to provide good community infrastructure:

-- Promote sustainable use of sports pitches for local sports clubs.
+- Promote sustainable use of sports pitches for local sports clubs and deliver all-weather sports pitches plus secured funding for the replacement parks and play areas programme to 2027-28.

 - Continue to invest in parks and play areas.

-- Continue additional drainage teams and Small Resurfacing Scheme (SRS) programmes.
+- Continue proactive flood prevention work and Small Resurfacing Scheme (SRS) programmes.

 - Commit to delivering better skate-park facilities within Swansea.